128technology/docs/docs/howto_lte.md

 ### Configuration

-Two new config fields have been added to the network-interface with this feature:
+Use the following configuration fields under network-interface to configure this feature:

 - **default-route**: enable/disable default-route via LTE interface in linux
 - **management-vector** contains the following two fields:
   - **name**: name of the vector
   - **priority**: the metric of default-route

-Below is an example config with two LTE modules configured.
-The first module has AT&T SIM and the second one has Verizon SIM.
+Below is an example configuration with two LTE modules.
+The first module has an AT&T SIM and the second one has a Verizon SIM.
 Both have default-route enabled; the AT&T interface has a metric of 300 and the Verizon interface has a metric of 500.

 ```128T
 device-interface lte-dev-1